xmtp/xmtp-quickstart-dynamic/README.md

 const isConnected = !!primaryWallet;
 // Define a function to get and set the signer const getAndSetSigner = async () => {
-  // Get the signer from the primaryWallet's connector const signer = await primaryWallet.connector.getSigner();
+  // Get the internal wallet client from the primary wallet's connector const internalWalletClient = await primaryWallet.connector.getWalletClient();
+  // Create a new wallet client with the chain, transport, and account from the internal wallet client const walletClient = createWalletClient({
+    chain: internalWalletClient.chain,
+    transport: custom(internalWalletClient.transport),
+    account: primaryWallet.address,
+  });
-  // Set the signer
+  // Set the signer to the new wallet client setSigner(walletClient);
-  setSigner(signer);
 };
 // Use an effect to get and set the signer when the primaryWallet changes useEffect(() => {